girlsintechswitzerland/resources/README.md

 ### Movies

-A list of great movies about tech topics.
+A list of awesome movies about tech topics.

 ### Contribution Guidelines